NBA Playoff Glance | Ledger Independent – Maysville Online

 12 p.m.

-GOLF — LPGA Tour: The Ladies Scottish Open, Final Round, The Renaissance Club, North Berwick, Scotland
+NBC — LPGA Tour Golf: The AIG Women’s Open, Final Round, Royal Troon Golf Club, Troon, United Kingdom

 12:30 p.m.

-GOLF — PGA Tour Golf: The Wyndham Championship, Final Round, Sedgefield Country Club, Greensboro, N.C.
+GOLF — PGA Tour Golf: The Northern Trust, Final Round, TPC Boston, Norton, Mass.

 2:30 p.m.

-CBS — PGA Tour Golf: The Wyndham Championship, Final Round, Sedgefield Country Club, Greensboro, N.C.
+CBS — PGA Tour Golf: The Northern Trust, Final Round, TPC Boston, Norton, Mass.

-GOLF — PGA Tour Champions Golf: The Senior Players Championship, Final Round, Firestone Country Club, Akron, Ohio

-GOLF — Korn Ferry Tour Golf: The Boise Open, Final Round, Hillcrest Country Club, Boise, Idaho
+GOLF — Korn Ferry Tour Golf: The Nationwide Children’s Hospital Championship, Final Round, Scarlet Course, Arlington, Ohio

-GOLF — U.S. Amateur Golf: Championship, Bandon Dunes Golf Course, Bandon, Ore.

-GOLF — EPGA Tour Golf: The Celtic Classic, Final Round, Mount Juliet Estate, Thomastown, Republic of Ireland
+GOLF — EPGA Tour Golf: The ISPS Handa Wales Open, Final Round, Celtic Manor Resort, Newport, United Kingdom (taped)

 HORSE RACING